AvnetDev/rfsoc-board-docs/docs/source/system_setup.rst

 * 1x or more RF coaxial cables (2.92mm to 2.92 or 2.4mm on test equipment)
 * 3x 2.92mm male 50-ohm terminations (rated for 40GHz, 0.5W or higher)
 * 1x RF SMA coax cable to connect the CLK104 Reference Clock (in the kit)
-* 1x 10dB SMA coaxial attenuator (for DTRX2 Ref clock input port)
+* 1x 10dB SMA coaxial attenuator or low-pass filter (for DTRX2 Ref clock input port)
 * Optional – n258, n257, n260 band-pass filters
 * 12V jack to banana plug DC electrical wires (in the kit)